mdemop/project-apollo/README.md

 ## Developer Advocate

-I belive the role of a developer advocate is to be able to speak to the community and understand enough to find the answer.
+I believe the role of a developer advocate is to be able to speak to the community and understand enough to find the answer.

 ### Running Locally